-You might already know that dentists use fluoride to strengthen teeth, but do you know what fluoride actually is?
-Fluoride is a naturally occurring mineral that is used in dentistry to strengthen your enamel.
+Dentists use fluoride to strengthen teeth.
+It is a naturally occurring mineral that is used in dentistry to strengthen your enamel.
 The mineral is also present in water, soil, plants, rocks, and even in the air.
-You might be surprised to find out your teeth already have a lot of fluoride in them.
+Your teeth already have a lot of fluoride in them.
 In fact, fluoride concentrates in growing bones and developing teeth of children, which helps to harden baby and adult teeth before they even emerge from the gum.

 Fluoride and Your Tooth Enamel

-Your tooth enamel, which is the white surface covering your teeth, protects your teeth against damage that can be caused by hard, sticky, or chewy foods.
+Tooth enamel, which is the white surface covering teeth, protects teeth against damage that can be caused by hard, sticky, or chewy foods.
 However, age, diet, and other factors can compromise this enamel layer.
 Fluoride is used to improve dental health because of the way it hardens the enamel.

 What Causes Weak Enamel

-Your mouth contains both good and bad bacteria.
-Bacteria in your mouth break down sugar and carbohydrates from food; this process, known as demineralization, produces acid that can cause tooth decay.
+The mouth contains both good and bad bacteria.
+Bacteria in the mouth breaks down sugar and carbohydrates from food; this process, known as demineralization, produces acid that can cause tooth decay.
 These acids can also strip calcium and phosphate from the tooth enamel.
 Weakened tooth enamel leaves your teeth vulnerable to the bacteria that cause cavities.

 Saliva that contains fluoride disrupts this attack by adding back calcium and phosphate as the fluid coats your teeth.
-Your teeth absorb these minerals from saliva to keep enamel strong.
-Once in your enamel, the fluoride teams up with calcium and phosphate to create fluorapatite, which makes the enamel on your teeth much stronger and more resistant to decay.
+Teeth absorb these minerals from saliva to keep enamel strong.
+Once in your enamel, the fluoride teams up with calcium and phosphate to create fluorapatite, which makes the enamel on teeth much stronger and more resistant to decay.

-In this way, fluoride helps to remineralize your tooth enamel, which means it can help restore the mineral balance of your enamel.
+In this way, fluoride helps to remineralize tooth enamel, which means it can help restore the mineral balance of enamel.
 But how do you get more fluoride into your tooth enamel?

 If you live in an area where they fluoridate the water, your saliva will contain the mineral.
 Municipalities add fluoride to the water supply to reduce cavities in the general population.
 Water fluoridation is very cost-effective – research presented by the American Dental Association shows that it costs less to fluoridate a person’s water over his or her entire life than it does to fill even one single cavity.